eduladder/We-teach-you/README.md

 2)Install php myadmin
 3)create a database name "teacher_review"
 4)Import sql file to the database
+5)Open config.php in root directory
+change
+define("DB_USERNAME","");
+define("DB_PASSWORD","");
+As the name of your data base and name

-Alright now you are ready to use the hinks
+Alright now you are ready to use the thinks
 1)For any clarfication and clearing your doubts plese contact arunwebber@gmail.com or visit www.eduladder.com

 ------------------------------------------How to use--------------------------------------------------------------------